Metaswitch/clearwater-readthedocs/docs/Backups.md

     sudo mkdir -p /usr/share/clearwater/ellis/backup/backups/$snapshot
     sudo mv ~/backup/$snapshot/db_backup.sql /usr/share/clearwater/ellis/backup/backups/$snapshot

-On Homestead/Homer/Memento there is no need to further move the files as the backup script takes a optional backup directory parameter.
+On Vellum there is no need to further move the files as the backup script takes a optional backup directory parameter.

-If you are restoring a Homestead/Homer/Memento backup onto a completely clean deployment, you must ensure that the new deployment has at least as many Homestead/Homer/Memento nodes as the one from which the backup was taken.
+If you are restoring a Vellum backup onto a completely clean deployment, you must ensure that the new deployment has at least as many Vellum nodes as the one from which the backup was taken.
 Each backup should be restored onto only one node, and each node should have only one backup restored onto it.
-If your new deployment does not have enough Homestead/Homer/Memento nodes, you should add more nodes and then, once restoring backups is complete, scale down your deployment to the desired size.
+If your new deployment does not have enough Vellum nodes, you should add more nodes and then, once restoring backups is complete, scale down your deployment to the desired size.

 ### Running the Restore Backup Script

-To actually restore from the backup file, run
+To actually restore from the backup file, run:

+* On Ellis:
-*   `sudo /usr/share/clearwater/ellis/backup/restore_backup.sh <snapshot>` on Ellis
+    *   `sudo /usr/share/clearwater/ellis/backup/restore_backup.sh <snapshot>`

+* On Vellum:
-*   `sudo /usr/share/clearwater/bin/restore_backup.sh homestead_provisioning <snapshot> <backup directory>` and `sudo /usr/share/clearwater/bin/restore_backup.sh homestead_cache <snapshot> <backup directory>` on Homestead
+    *   `sudo /usr/share/clearwater/bin/restore_backup.sh homestead_provisioning <snapshot> <backup directory>`
+    *   `sudo /usr/share/clearwater/bin/restore_backup.sh homestead_cache <snapshot> <backup directory>`
-*   `sudo /usr/share/clearwater/bin/restore_backup.sh homer <snapshot> <backup directory>` on Homer
+    *   `sudo /usr/share/clearwater/bin/restore_backup.sh homer <snapshot> <backup directory>`
-*   `sudo /usr/share/clearwater/bin/restore_backup.sh memento <snapshot> <backup directory>` on Memento.
+    *   `sudo /usr/share/clearwater/bin/restore_backup.sh memento <snapshot> <backup directory>`

 Ellis will produce output of the following form.